zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/sql-server-compact-provider.md

+---
+Name: EF6 - SQL Server Compact Provider
+---

-# SQL Server Compact Provider
+# EF6 - SQL Server Compact Provider

 Microsoft SQL Server Compact (SQL CE) is a compact relational database produced by Microsoft for applications that run on mobile devices and desktops.